sharanmurli/Chat_PDF/README.md

 ---

-## 📝 Future Improvements
-- **🔍 Enhanced Search**: Integrate more sophisticated search and ranking algorithms.
-- **🖼️ File Support**: Extend support to other file formats like Word documents.
-- **🌐 Deploy**: Deploy the app on a cloud service for public access.

----

 ## 🛡️ Security
 - **.env File**: Make sure your `.env` file is listed in `.gitignore` to prevent sensitive information from being pushed to GitHub.
 - **API Keys**: Keep your API keys secure and use environment variables to manage them.

 ---